 You Got a DUI or Other Serious Violation

-A DUI is one of the worst violations you can get behind the wheel.
+A DUI on your driving record is one of the worst violations possible.
 However, it’s not the only one.
 Other severe traffic violations include:

 If you get just one of these on your record, your rates will go through the roof and your insurer could drop your policy.
 You may also have your license suspended.